Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength score by 1, to a maximum of 20.

 ###### Shield Bash
-If you attack a creature within 5 feet of you as part of the **:rsc-a: Attack**{ .rsc } action and hit with a Melee weapon, you can immediately bash the target with your Shield if it's equipped, forcing the target to make a **:d20-save: Strength saving throw**{ .d20 } (DC 8 plus your Strength modifier and Proficiency Bonus).
+If you attack a creature within 5 feet of you as part of the **:rsc-a: Attack**{ .rsc } action and hit with a Melee weapon, you can immediately bash the target with your Shield if it's equipped, forcing the target to make a **:d20-save: Strength saving throw**{.d20} (DC 8 plus your Strength modifier and Proficiency Bonus).
 On a failed save, you either push the target 5 feet from you or cause it to have the Prone condition (your choice).
 You can use this benefit only once on each of your turns.

 ###### Interpose Shield
 If you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you can take a **:rsc-r: Reaction**{ .rsc } to take no damage if you succeed on the saving throw and are wielding a Shield.